cameronharp/Go-Shell/README.md

     -help or -h            Displays this screen.

 Tips:
-    - Pressing the tab button after a few letters will auto fill the rest of the bookmark keyword.
+    - Pressing the tab button after a few letters will auto fill the rest of the bookmark keyword.</pre>